GiliardiRigotti/Desafio/README.md

-# Pokédex app developed using React Native with Expo
+# Pokedex app developed using React Native with Expo

 <p>
   <!-- iOS -->